Parents As Teachers

 Interested in joining DAC or your school’s parent organization?
 Click here to submit your interest form.

 School Advisory Committees (SACs) are a great way to get involved in the education of children.
 Adults who take an active role in education positively impact future generations of leaders, workers and parents.
-These adults also get a chance to see firsthand what goes on inside schools within the Kansas City, Missouri School District.
+These adults also get a chance to see firsthand what goes on inside schools within Kansas City Public Schools.

 A SAC is a school-based volunteer group made up of parents and families of students, community members and school staff.
 Among the functions of a SAC are: